This post may contain affiliate links. Please read our disclosure policy for more information.

 The best part is that you can use the promo codes on sale items!

-I stacked up my savings on my laptop by using UNiDAYS promo code (10% off) and Rakuten (formerly Ebates) (10% off) together!
+I stacked up my savings on my laptop by using UNiDAYS promo code (10% off) and Rakuten (10% off) together!
 That’s an additional 20% off the sale price!

-👉 You can check out my Rakuten (formerly Ebates) review and learn how to save money in college by using it.
+👉 You can check out this legit Rakuten review and tutorial and learn how to save money in college by using it.

-Plus get a FREE $10 when you sign up with this link!
+Plus get a FREE $10 when you sign up with the special link in the tutorial!
 You’re going to LOVE Rakuten and the student deals they offer! ❤️

-If you love shopping at Amazon, you will want to sign up to Prime Student and get a FREE 6-month trial (make sure you select “Are you a Student?” link from the page)
+If you love shopping at Amazon, you will want to sign up for Prime Student and get a free 6-month trial.

 Why should you try it?
 It won’t cost you a cent if you cancel the service before the 6 months mark.
 With Prime Student, you will get:

 - FREE Two-Day Shipping.

 - Access to thousands of movies and TV shows.